aws-samples/aws-online-data-migration-workshop/module3/README.md

 **VERIFY DATA TRANSFERRED USING BOTH METHODS**
 ----------------------------------------------

+Lets view the data copied across from the local NFS share to our target Amazon S3 bucket

-1. From the AWS console, click *Services* at the top of the screen type & select *S3*
+1. From the AWS console, click **Services** at the top of the screen type & select **S3**

 -   Click your **Target-S3-bucket** name